apache/incubator-brooklyn/docs/guide/yaml/test/test-entities.md

 - `url` - URL to perform GET request on, this can use DSL for example `$brooklyn:component("tomcat").attributeWhenReady("webapp.url")`.
 - `timeout` - duration to wait on a HTTP response.
 For example `10s`, `10m`, etc
 - `applyAssertionTo` - The filed to apply the assertion to.
 For example `status`, `body`
 - `assert` - assertion to perform on the response.
+See section on assertions below.

 ### SimpleShellCommandTest

-The purpose of a SimpleShellCommandTest is to run a command, on the host of the target entity, that is expected to "do something", finishing quickly, and return a result (process exit code), along with its standard out and error streams, which can then be tested using assertions.
+The SimpleShellCommandTest runs a command on the host of the target entity.
+The script is expected not to run indefinitely, but to return a result (process exit code), along with its standard out and error streams, which can then be tested using assertions.
 If no assertions are explicitly configured, the default is to assert a non-zero exit code.